 The third and most usual is customer work aimed at product development.
 These projects almost always succeed.
 On the rare occasions when they don't, it's generally because of client imperatives such as cancelling an already-funded project, whether for internal reasons or because the exernal funding went away.
 (Of course we aren't perfect either---I've already posted a project from 20 years ago where the responsibility was more nearly 50:50.
 Still, our record is very good.)

 The founder called me out of the blue at 3 PM on Christmas Eve, 2012.
 He turned out to be a charming and intelligent fellow with a lot of drive and not a lot of education, who was practically supernatural at raising money.
 He wanted me to build him an instrument, because that's what I do.
-We eventually became friends.
+We eventually became good friends.

 He'd patented the general principle, which avoided the individual physiological variations that usually bedevil those sorts of measurements.
 The idea was to use a hand cradle with a virtual pivot(*) holding a fibre bundle against the web of the first and second fingers.
 The location is perfect: there are two arteries very close to the surface, so you get to measure fresh blood instead of tissue fluid, and no one has hair, fat, or calluses there to get in the way.
 (The finger webs are also quite tender to the touch, so if you put a small-diameter pin there as well, you can prevent the user from pushing so hard that the arteries get squashed.)